KurtStam/rpi-java-docker/ReadMe.md

-## fabric8 java docker image
+## raspberrypi fabric8 java docker image

 This project builds a [docker](http://docker.io/) image for running a Java application

-Exposes port: **8778** by default for Jolokia.
-See [how to configure or disable jolokia](https://registry.hub.docker.com/u/consol/java-jolokia/)

 This image is intended to be use as a base image.